massyl/hWifi/README.md

 ## concurrency

 - Let your current wifi connected
-- Activate the tethering on your mobile phone and let your mobile phone near your computer.
+- Activate the tethering on your mobile phone and let your mobile phone near your computer (this should be the most powerful signal)
 - Run the command
-- This will connect you over the tethering connection which must be more powerful than your other wifi connections
+- This will connect you to the tethering connection over your other wifi connections